solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 parties from write-locking their price feed.
 Dexes will need more complex rebate schemes based on instruction sysvar introspection.

-Syscall defination for rebate is:
+Syscall definition of the rebate mechanism is:

 ```
 fn rebate_program_rebatable_account_write_fees(